 "Why…why did you have to leave me?" the lone Latias by the name of Laia uttered.
 She turned to the stars, her eyes overflowing with tears.
 A final telepathic message was sent to her by her husband before his life force completely vanished from the plane of existence she was living in.

 "Grow strong, my dear wife.
-Prepare our children and their allies for the next wave."
+Prepare our children and their allies for the next wave.
+Prince Shogo will take care of you, and Raiden will protect you from the shadows."

 Clutching her claws to her chest, she squeezed her eyes shut and bit her lips in a complete state of emotional wreck.
 Nevertheless, she took her husband's final request with a promise, and ensured she wouldn't let her children down.